-Calling “tricky” because when anyone gets a question starting from “why”, it confuses them to kick-start the discussion.
+Calling it “tricky” because when anyone gets a question starting from “why”, it confuses them to kick-start the discussion.
 But when you prepare yourself, the world is your oyster.

 The reason for which you want to leave a job helps them to predict your competence.
 Based on your response, they want to interpret and check:

-- How well you are doing in your current job?
+- How well are you doing in your current job?